rjames187/messaging-application/README.md

-# Messaging Application
+# Data-Intensive Messaging Application

-I'm following the curriculum of the University of Washington's *Server-side Development* course.
-Whenever I complete challenge in this course I push the code to this repo.
+I am building a Slack clone intended to emulate the microservices architecture of data-intensive applications.
+I am currently working on authentication and session tracking for the gateway server.